NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 Neither hard nor soft water is ideal for your perfect cup of coffee, but studies by chemist Christopher H. Hendon has shown that different levels of water hardness bring out different flavours in coffee.
 His work explains why water in your house can work excellently with coffees from certain regions or with blends, while others taste bland and empty.

 Conclusion on soft water: Hendon’s studies also found that extremely soft water resulted in poor extraction levels and coffees prepared with this water were very empty.
-If you have to choose one extreme, choose hard water.
+If you must choose one extreme, choose hard water.
 But there are better ways to make really good coffee at home.

 “Water hardness in individual regions in Slovakia.”